-Online live casino roulette like Immersive Roulette uses the same rules as the real game.
+Online live roulette like Immersive Roulette uses the same rules as the real game.
 As a live roulette player, you can choose various roulette games including European roulette with single zero wheel and American roulette.
-The difference between these games is the number of pockets on the roulette table, while European roulette table consists of 37 pockets; the American roulette table has 38 pockets with an extra pocket of a double zero.
+The difference between these games is the number of pockets on the roulette table, while the European table consists of 37 pockets; the American roulette table has 38 pockets with an extra pocket of a double zero.
 The zero slots play a great role in the roulette game; the single zero in European roulette gives the house an edge of 2.7% while the double zero in American gives the house an advantage of up to 5.6%

-It is also important to note that the American and European have different strategies.
-The European roulette game makes use of “en prison” rule.
+It is also important to note that American and European have different strategies.
+The European game makes use of “en prison” rule.
 This means that a player has a chance of recovering what might be lost if the ball falls on the zero slot.
 On the contrary, this rule does not apply in the American roulette.
 Instead, you lose the game if the balls into the zero slot.
 Players can play each of the live roulette game at their convenience.

 Live roulette is a game of luck.
 However, it is easier to win in the European roulette since it has less number of pockets.

 With live roulette, players can place all types of bets including inside bets, five number bets, square bets, street bets, and straight bets and even split bets.
-The bets are placed based on the odds, range, evens and color of the pockets.
+The bets are placed based on the odds, range, evens, and color of the pockets.
 For instance, the inside bets are placed by a player on a single number while in outside bets the player places short odd bets on a large group of numbers or color of pockets.

 If you are a beginner, you can familiarize yourself with the rules of the game by playing free live baccarat.
 Once you get a grip of the game, you can go ahead and try your luck with the actual game.
-Furthermore, regardless of whether you lose or win, you are guaranteed of a great entertainment.
+Furthermore, regardless of whether you lose or win, you are guaranteed great entertainment.